AbhiSharma1210/Foundry-FundMe/README.md

 List the main features.
 1. Gets current price feed to convert minimum amount into ETH.
 2. Sender needs to send atleast $5 for a successfull transaction.
 3. Only the owner of the smart contract can withdraw.
+4. Can be deployed on any chain.

 # Testing